 The Garden Party and Other Stories

-If you wonder how someone like Katherine Mansfield who published so little work could have such a wide influence on modern writing, spend some time with this collection.
+If you wonder how Katherine Mansfield who published so little could have such a wide influence on modern writing, spend some time with this collection.

 Reading The Garden Party and Other Stories is like perusing other writers' entire libraries.
 The variety of story types, styles and subjects is eye-opening.
 I particularly appreciate that the characters come from all walks of life—rather than from the affluent artistic, literary and intellectual crowds that are the only people who many authors of her time seem to know and write about.